 How users read

-As customers only read 20% to 28% of a web page and even less when they’re impatient to complete a service as quickly as possible.
+Users typically only read between 20% to 28% of a web page and even less when they’re impatient to complete a service as quickly as possible.

 This section provides background to why our guidance for creating content, and the style set out in this guide, is the way it is.

 You don’t read one word at a time.
 You bounce around.
 You anticipate words and fill them in.